Updated May 2023

 Pokez restaurant, in the East Village neighborhood not far from the hostel, is a staff favorite.
 In addition to traditional offerings like chorizo and carne asada, Pokez gets eclectic with a pollo asado Mexican pizza, tacos wrapped in lettuce leaves, and extensive vegetarian menu.
 In the city’s cool North Park neighborhood, trendy taquerias City Tacos and Lucha Libre have quickly become local favorites, with the lines to prove it.
 If what you’re really after is an epic Instagram post, Lucha Libre’s colorful Mexican wrestler-themed décor is pretty much guaranteed to help you rack up the likes.
-And this place gets budget-friendly bonus points for its “specialties” menu, where you can order a Tijuana-style hot dog wrapped in bacon or a baby burrito for just $1.75.
+And this place gets budget-friendly bonus points for its “specialties” menu, where you can order a Tijuana-style hot dog wrapped in bacon or a queso-topped cup of corn kernels for around $4.

 Old-school home cooking

 Of course, San Diego’s got more than just trendy new taquerias: it’s also got old-school mom-and-pop joints serving up tons of traditional flavor.
 Hostel Front Desk Agent Vo is a big fan of Las Cuatro Milpas in the Barrio Logan neighborhood, where you can get the kind of food someone’s abuelita used to make.
 The menu is short, the lines are long, and, says Vo, they close up shop when they sell out of food — often by noon!

 Cheap & tasty